sebastianfeldmann/phpbu-google-drive/README.md

     phpbu-gdu [client_secret.json] [client_access.json]

-The first argument is the path to you local client_secret.json that you have generated in Google account settings.
+The first argument is the path to your local `client_secret.json` that you have generated in your Google account settings.
 If you do not provide the argument it defaults to `./client_secret.json`.

 The second argument is the path where the access token should be stored.